 Certification programmes must be sustainable, relevant, accessible, and traceable.

 This is a general overview of the natural fur supply chain.
 Under the Furmark® system, all stages of the supply chain are subject to comprehensive, transparent, and independently-verified traceability systems.

 Furmark® draws together independently-verified certified programmes under one system: obtaining Furmark® certification means that an international, national, or regional programme has satisfied Furmark®'s global standards.

-With the introduction of Furmark®, all of the major auction houses are committed to selling Furmark® certified farm-raised and wild fur pelts from 2020.
+With the introduction of Furmark®, all of the major auction houses are committed to selling Furmark® certified farm-raised and wild fur pelts.

 Ultimately, Furmark® enables retailers, brands, and consumers to have complete assurance and confidence when buying fur – the premier natural, sustainable textile.

-Furmark® has been developed by the IFF working with a roundtable of luxury brands that use natural fur.
+Furmark® has been developed by the International Fur Federation (IFF) working with a roundtable of luxury brands that use natural fur.
 The programme is governed by the board of the IFF that consists of representatives of the fur value chain.
 The board will decide which certification programmes are eligible to join Furmark®.
 A steering group will oversee the running of Furmark® and the process of ensuring each certification programme meets its responsibilities.